thorinaboenke/rainbow/README.md

 prompts the user to enter hue and color.

-Dimensions of the square can optionally be enteres as a first argument in the format Width x Height <WWxHH>
+Dimensions of the square can optionally be entered as a first argument in the format Width x Height <WWxHH>

 ```sh